 Tender of Reset Rate Notes; Remarketing Procedures.
-On the closing date, the trust, the administrator and the original remarketing agents entered into a remarketing agreement for the remarketing of the class A-5 notes by the original remarketing agents.
-Pursuant to the remarketing agreement, Deutsche Bank Securities Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated (as successor in interest to Banc of America Securities LLC) each initially agreed to act as remarketing agents.
-The administrator, in its sole discretion, may change or remove the remarketing agents or, if at any time, there is more than one remarketing agent, designate a lead remarketing Terms Determination Date.
-In addition, the administrator will appoint one or more additional remarketing agents, if necessary, for a reset date when the class A-5 notes will be remarketed in a currency other than U.S. Dollars.
+On the closing date, the trust, the administrator and the original remarketing agents entered into a remarketing agreement for the remarketing of the class A-4 notes by the original remarketing agents.
+Pursuant to the remarketing agreement, Deutsche Bank Securities Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated each initially agreed to act as remarketing agents.
+The administrator, in its sole discretion, may change or remove the remarketing agents or, if at any time, there is more than one remarketing agent, designate a lead remarketing agent for the class A-4 notes and any reset period at any time on or before the related Remarketing Terms Determination Date.
+The administrator exercised this right and added Banc of America Securities LLC as a remarketing agent pursuant to the remarketing agreement dated as of July 15, 2009.
+Furthermore, effective April 9, 2009, and July 8, 2009, the administrator exercised this right and removed Deutsche Bank Securities Inc., and Merrill Lynch, Pierce, Fenner & Smith Incorporated, respectively, as remarketing agents.
+Merrill Lynch, Pierce, Fenner & Smith Incorporated is the successor by merger to Banc of America Securities LLC, and as such, now serves as remarketing agent.
+In addition, the administrator will appoint one or more additional remarketing agents, if necessary, for a reset date when the class A-4 notes will be remarketed in a currency other than U.S. Dollars.
 Furthermore, a remarketing agent may resign at any time provided that no resignation may become effective on a date that is later than 15 business days prior to the next Remarketing Terms Determination Date.

-On each Remarketing Terms Determination Date, the trust, the administrator and the remarketing agents will enter into a remarketing agency agreement that will set forth certain terms of the remarketing for the class A-5 notes, and on the related Spread Determination Date (unless a Failed Remarketing is declared, Hold Notices relating to 100% of the class A-5 notes have been timely delivered, or the call option has been exercised with respect to the related reset date), that remarketing agency agreement will be supplemented to include all other required terms of the related remarketing for the class A-5 notes.
+On each Remarketing Terms Determination Date, the trust, the administrator and the remarketing agent will enter into a remarketing agency agreement that will set forth certain terms of the remarketing for the class A-4 notes, and on the related Spread Determination Date (unless a Failed Remarketing is declared, Hold Notices relating to 100% of the class A-4 notes have been timely delivered, or the call option has been exercised with respect to the related reset date), that remarketing agency agreement will be supplemented to include all other required terms of the related remarketing for the class A-4 notes.
 See "Additional Information Regarding the Notes-The Reset Rate Notes-Tender of Reset Rate Notes; Remarketing Procedures" in the free-writing base prospectus for a description of the remarketing procedures applicable to reset rate notes.